ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of rain showers between 2am and 4am.
-Partly cloudy.
+Mostly cloudy.
 Low around 37, with temperatures rising to around 39 overnight.
-         West southwest wind 18 to 23 mph, with gusts as high as 40 mph.
+         West southwest wind 18 to 22 mph, with gusts as high as 38 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">